josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 file... then it would say "there is the following missing table", and we would create the named table.
 We did this to create each file, table, and field in each table (all blank of course as we created them from scratch).
-The schema looke like so (JLH: rinon has the schema).
+The schema looks like so (JLH: rinon has the schema).
 There was a consolidation ID which we turned into `defcon`.
 This gave us access to the system with no more errors.